hdShang/arxiv-daily/docs/cs-CL/2025-06-29/papers/250623149v1-v-synthesis-task-agnostic-synthesis-of-consistent-and-diverse-in-con.md

 ---
 layout: default
-title: V-SYNTHESIS: Task-Agnostic Synthesis of Consistent and Diverse In-Context Demonstrations from Scratch via V-Entropy
+title: "V-SYNTHESIS: Task-Agnostic Synthesis of Consistent and Diverse In-Context Demonstrations from Scratch via V-Entropy"
 ---

 # V-SYNTHESIS: Task-Agnostic Synthesis of Consistent and Diverse In-Context Demonstrations from Scratch via V-Entropy